 Medicaid does not, however, assure that an applicant will receive Medicaid benefits while they are at home or in the assisted living facility.
 Put simply, Florida only guarantees Medicaid for a nursing home applicant, not an applicant for assisted living or in-home care.
 This leaves a lengthy waitlist for those applying for assisted living or in-home Medicaid benefits.

 Bypassing the Assisted Living Waitlist

 The best way to by-pass the wait list to get Medicaid benefits for the ALF is through the 60 day wait period when an elder is already in a nursing home.
 If the elder is already in the nursing home, we often take advantage of this opportunity to get Medicaid, then transition the elder to the ALF with Medicaid's assistance.
-Once the elder receives Medicaid and has been in the nursing home 60 days, the elder will be able to leave the nursing home and go home or to assisted living with Medicaid.
+Once the elder receives Medicaid and has been in the nursing home 60 days, the applicant will be able to leave the nursing home and go home or to assisted living with Medicaid.
 We have some good information on questions to ask when your elder enters the nursing home.
 Veteran's benefits may also assist the elder and the surviving spouse of a war time veteran.

 Monetary Benefits for Assisted Living Medicaid

 Medicaid for assisted living or in-home benefits has its limitations.
 This Medicaid program does not pay for all of the assisted living facility's cost, for instance, nor does it pay for 24/7 in-home care.
 In Florida, Medicaid will generally help with assisted living costs by reducing the by $1,100-$1,200/month.
 Medicaid does not pay for the room and board for the ALF, but only can pay for the medical portion.
 Practically, not every facility will apply the Medicaid subsidy the same way, so be sure to talk to the facility about what expected costs would be.
 If the elder has low income, for instance, the family may need to assist with assisted living costs.
 Our law firm could help protect assets above the bare minimum, which can happen even when the elder is already in the nursing home.

 Example of Accessing Medicaid for Assisted Living